MSE2202/Lab1/docs/MSEduino-assembly.md

     <img src="figs/Step13.jpg" alt="step 13" width="85%"/>

 26. Place the two 10 µF electrolytic capacitors (C12, C14).
 Note that, unlike ceramic capacitors, electrolytic capacitors have a polarity.
 The side with the negative lead is indicated by a white band (containing negative signs) on the capacitor barrel.
 The pad for the positive lead is marked with a plus sign on the board.
-Once placed, solder the capacitors to the board.
+Once placed, solder the capacitors to the board and trim the leads.

     <img src="figs/Step14.jpg" alt="step 14" width="85%"/>

 27. Place the addressable RGB LED (LED1).
 Ensure that the flat side (with longer leads) is aligned with the silkscreen (towards the middle of the board).
-Some ``wiggling'' may be necessary to get all four leads to align with the holes.
+Some "wiggling" may be necessary to get all four leads to align with the holes.
 Don't push past the widening in each lead—the LED should sit approximately 4 mm above the PCB.
 Solder in place and trim the leads.

     <img src="figs/Step15.jpg" alt="step 15" width="85%"/>

 28. Turn the MSEdunio over to the solder side.
-Place the USB-A connector.
+Place the USB-A connector, ensuring that it is fully seated against the PCB.
 Flip the board and solder one of the four small pins.
 Check alignment and then solder the remaining three small pins.
 The two large pins serve to reinforce the connection to the board.
 Flood the corresponding holes with solder for form a secure connection.

     <img src="figs/Step16.1.jpg" alt="step 16" width="85%"/>

 29. Turn the MSEduino back to the solder side.
 Carefully insert 40 FlexyPins into the board with the long end in the oval hole and the short end in the smaller one.
-Use the acrylic FlexyPin alignment tool to align all of the pins.
+Once all pins have been inserted, use the acrylic FlexyPin alignment tool to align all of the pins.
 Flip the board and solder all of the short ends, being careful to not create solder "bridges" between adjacent pads.
 If a solder bridge does form, use a solder sucker to remove.
 Counterinuitively, it may be helpful to add more solder to the bridged pins before reheating and sucking away the excess solder.

     <img src="figs/Step17.1.jpg" alt="step 17" width="85%"/>